Military history of Iran: Under Ali Khamenei (1989–present)

-Following the IIW an ambitious military rebuilding program was set into motion with the intention to create a fully fledged military industry.
+Following the Iran-Iraq War, an ambitious military rebuilding program was set into motion with the intention to create a fully fledged military industry.
 Islamic Iran has always striven to foster and develop the nuclear science industry it captured from the Shah.
 In 2002 George W. Bush tagged Iran with the label Axis of evil, and in 2003, the Proliferation Security Initiative was born.
 The IAEA became concerned around this time with Iran's potential weaponization of nuclear technology, and that led in 2006 to the formation of the P5+1 consortium, which signed in 2015 with Iran the now-imperilled JCPOA that was designed to prevent nuclear weaponization by Iran.

 Regionally, since the Islamic Revolution, Iran has sought to exert its influence by supporting various groups (militarily and politically).
 It openly supports Hezbollah in Lebanon in order to influence Lebanon and threaten Israel.
 Various Kurdish groups are also supported as needed in order to maintain control of its Kurdish regions.
 In neighbouring Afghanistan, Iran supported the Northern Alliance for over a decade against the Taliban, and nearly went to war against the Taliban in 1998.

 Under Khamenei, and especially in the decade from 2010, Iran has made no secret of its ambitions as a regional-class power.
 It was formally excluded from participation in the Iraq War (2003–2011).
 Its contention with the Saudi Arabia, especially as one of the sponsors of the Houthi rebellion in Yemen, and its military aid to Syria over the course of the Syrian Civil War mark it as a threat to the status quo Pax Americana, under which flourish minor Sunni Emirates along the West coast of the Persian Gulf.